Dive Deeper Into Data Science_

 Check out our curriculum below!

 Codeup Data Science is an 18-week, immersive career accelerator to prepare individuals for entry-level and mid-level jobs as data scientists, data analysts, data engineers, or other data related positions.
 Students will learn to collect, clean, analyze, model, and communicate data using mathematics, statistics, and programming through a project-based learning method.
-Codeup will assist with job placement to help graduates find work within 6 months, or we’ll refund 100% tuition.
+Codeup will assist with job placement to help graduates find work within 6 months.

 Data scientist, data analyst, data engineer, business intelligence analyst, data architect, machine learning engineer, business analyst, etc.